MicrosoftDocs/fabric-docs/docs/admin/fabric-switch.md

 ## Enable for your tenant

-When you enable Microsoft Fabric using the tenant setting, users can create Fabric items in that [tenant](../enterprise/licenses.md#tenant).
+When you enable Microsoft Fabric using the tenant setting, users can create Fabric items in that [tenant](../enterprise/licenses.md#tenant), unless capacity admins turned it off for a specific capacity.
 Depending on the configuration you select, Microsoft Fabric becomes available for everyone in the tenant, or to a selected group of users.

 >[!Note]
 >You, or other admins, can override the Microsoft Fabric setting at the [capacity level](#enable-for-a-capacity).